ajhelbig/cppsetup/README.md

 using the command ( cd cppsetup && ls )

 # Finishing up
-Firstly lets make the shell script cppsetup.sh executable.
+Lets make the shell script cppsetup.sh executable.
 Do this by navigating into the "cppsetup" directory and typing the following command ( chmod +x cppsetup.sh ).
 The shell script is now executable!
 This setp is important.
 Move the cppsetup.sh file into the directory you specified in your .bashrc file /path above.